Sowmi-ya-cloud/data-analytics/README.md

 ## 📝 Challenges Faced

-✅ Understanding Correlation Meaning
+✅ Understanding GroupBy Operations

-•	At first, it was confusing to interpret the correlation values.

-•	I took time to learn that higher positive values mean strong relationships.
+Initially, it was challenging to summarize data using groupby functions.

+Practiced aggregation techniques to better understand trends and patterns.

-✅ Power BI dashboard creation:
+✅ Power BI Dashboard Creation

-•	I faced some confusion while designing the dashboard, especially in choosing the right colours and deciding where each chart should be placed.

-•	To overcome this, I looked at a few sample dashboards.
-This helped me understand how to arrange the visuals in a clean and logical flow.
+Faced difficulty in selecting suitable charts and arranging visuals.

+Referred to sample dashboards to improve dashboard design and readability.

 ## ✍️ Reflection

-•	Understood cloud storage and dataset versioning using AWS S3.

-•	Became confident with Pandas, NumPy, Matplotlib and Seaborn.

-•	Learned how to create a clean and meaningful analytics Power BI dashboard.
+•      Strengthened data cleaning and preprocessing skills using Pandas and NumPy.

+•      Improved understanding of exploratory data analysis techniques.

+•      Learned to use SQL queries for extracting business insights.

+•      Developed interactive Power BI dashboards for visualizing KPIs and trends.

+•      Gained practical experience in transforming raw sales data into meaningful business insights.